apache/horaedb/README.md

 ### Compile and run CeresDB
 #### Install dependencies
-In order to compile CeresDB, some relevant dependencies(including `Rust` toolchain) should be installed.
+In order to compile CeresDB, some relevant dependencies(including the `Rust` toolchain) should be installed.

 #### Dependencies(Ubuntu20.04)
 Assuming the development environment is Ubuntu20.04, execute the following command to install the required dependencies: